 Foot Fusion Complications and Wrist Surgery Side Effects: A Tale of Two Screws…

 The first patient I evaluated had mid-foot pain.
-She was told she had severe arthritis and the only fix would be to "fuse the area" The concept was that if the arthritic joints hurt with movement, then the pain could be eliminated by bolting them together and "fusing" the bones solid, thus eliminating the movement.
-However, after the surgery she noted a new problem that was as bad as her mid-foot pain - new nerve pain shooting from her foot to her big toe.
+She was told she had severe arthritis and the only fix would be to “fuse the area” The concept was that if the arthritic joints hurt with movement, then the pain could be eliminated by bolting them together and “fusing” the bones solid, thus eliminating the movement.
+However, after the surgery she noted a new problem that was as bad as her mid-foot pain – new nerve pain shooting from her foot to her big toe.
 As I examined the area with ultrasound between the toes, I saw the end of a screw (see image on top above)!
 Since there was little doubt that I was seeing a man made object right where the nerve that goes to her big toe lives, I examined the foot with a C-Arm fluoroscope (x-ray) and took the image on the bottom above.
 Looking at the foot x-ray, the first thing that hit me was that it looked like a trip to a hardware store that had ended badly.
 However, focusing in on the area between the first and second toe bones, there was the screw I had seen that was jutting outside the bone.
-This was definitely not where it should be (it's only proper location would be in the foot bone).
-So we now had a reason for why she has nerve pain in her big toe!
+This was definitely not where it should be (it’s only proper location would be in the foot bone).
+So we now had a reason for why she has nerve pain to her big toe!
 A screw is irritating or damaging the nerve as she moves and walks.

 The upshot?
 My biggest concern with both of these surgeries is two fold.
 First, they were both elective and performed for pain relief, but ended up likely doing more damage then they helped relieve pain.
 Big surgeries mean big complications-which is why we prefer to use autologous biologics and interventional orthopedics (precise needle based procedures under guidance) instead of surgery.
 Second, patients desperately need to do their homework before signing up for big procedures to fix pain!